fxlui/medician/README.md

 ### Solution

 Medician provide users with the ability to document different aspects of the symptoms they experience.
 Depending on which symptom they choose within the app, a specific question flow will be selected that will ask targeted questions about the situation.
 This feature aims to help physicians better understand how a patient’s health evolves over the course of their treatment.
 The app provides a standardised way for patients to record their outcomes, achieved through the requirement of quantitative answers.
 Users are also able to set up a routine to remind them to take medicine, exercises and appointments.
+During the consultation, the patient is able to show the doctor an overview page that provides a summary of everything the user entered regarding a certain symptom.

 ## Tech Stack